The Deva Literary Prize & Poetry Contest

 The Deva Literary Prize celebrates the artistry of writers from around the world.

 The Deva Literary Prize is an annual prize awarded for an original, previously unpublished book-length manuscript, in English.
 We are different from traditional writing contests in at least one significant way: We wish to support writers to finish an original literary manuscript and we encourage all contest entrants to seek publication for their completed work.
 Since most presses will not consider previously published manuscripts for publication, we do not offer to publish the winning manuscript.
-Instead, we will support the winning writer in a variety of ways, to get their manuscript published.

 We encourage entries from writers working in innovative and non-traditional forms.
 If you’re crafting a book-length manuscript of poetry, we’d love to have you enter it in the inaugural, 2018 contest for the Deva Literary Prize.

 We especially want to hear voices from the margins and borderlands of literary culture, including, but not limited to: women and writers who identify as women; indigenous and other writers of colour; LGBTQ writers; writers from a wide variety of cultural, linguistic, socio-economic and experiential backgrounds; writers whose work expands our sense of possibility and enriches our cultural landscape.

 The 2018 Prize of US$2500 will be awarded for an original, previously unpublished book-length manuscript of poetry.

 Contest submissions are accepted between September 18, 2018 and December 20, 2018.
 The winner will be announced in early April, 2019.

 Contest Details & Submission Guidelines